amminer/ansifier/README.md

 ## 🧐 About <a name = "about"></a>

-`ansifier` is a python package which exposes a simple interface for converting image files to utf-8 or ascii encoded strings.
+`ansifier` is a python package which exposes a simple CLI and API for converting image and video files into strings for display in text-mode interfaces.

-`ansifier` is able to process both image and video files.
-It can format its colorful output using ANSI escapes for terminals or HTML/CSS for web applications, so ansifier is kind of a silly name as of version 0.0.12, but wasn't it always?
+It can output 4-bit, 8-bit, or 24-bit color ANSI escapes for terminals or HTML/CSS for web browsers, so ansifier is kind of a silly name as of version 0.0.12, but wasn't it always?

+Please note that the package is in early development (0.y.z).
+As per semver.org:

+* Major version zero (0.y.z) is for initial development.
+Anything MAY change at any time.
+The public API SHOULD NOT be considered stable.

+* Version 1.0.0 defines the public API.
+The way in which the version number is incremented after this release is dependent on this public API and how it changes.

 ## 🛠 Prerequisites <a name = "prereqs"></a>

-In addition to pip requirements, ansifier depends on opencv to process video inputs.
+In addition to dependencies in requirements.txt, ansifier depends on opencv to process video inputs.
 If opencv binaries aren't installed, trying to process a video will fail.

-Version 0.0.15 and older were tested and should work with Python 3.8 or newer.
-Version 0.1.0 and newer were tested and should work with Python 3.11 or newer.
-Older Python versions may still work, but no testing has been done, and I'm not familiar enough with when exactly language features were introduced to have an idea of how much older you can go.

-For ansi-escaped output, any modern terminal emulator on any modern operating system should work.
-True color support is currently required for accurate color reproduction, but support for lower color spaces is on the to-do list.
+Versions <= 0.0.15 require python >= 3.8.
+Versions >= 0.1.0 require python >= 3.10 (despite some errant metadata prior to 0.1.4).

+Of course, for ansi escapes to render correctly, the terminal running `ansifier` must support those escapes, whether they're 4-bit/16-color, 8-bit/256-color, or 24-bit/truecolor.
-Even in a true color terminal, some environments such as `tmux` and `bpython` may require additional configuration to play nice with true color escapes.
+Even in a truecolor terminal, some environments such as `tmux` and `bpython` may require additional configuration to play nice with truecolor escapes.

 HTML/CSS output uses the [rgb() CSS function](https://www.w3schools.com/cssref/func_rgb.php), so practically any browser being run today should handle it fine.